I headed to the border with India and Pakistan at Wagah. There were very few people there and it was straight forward.

 Once I had the document I was taken back to the hotel and told I would be leaving tomorrow at 8am but be ready by 7.

 The Police arrived exactly at 7 and we headed off under armed guard again southwest towards Taftan, which is the border crossing into Iran.
-We planned to get to Dalbandin which is 350 km from Quetta.
+We planned to get to Dalbandin which is 350 km West from Quetta.

 It was the usual tag and follow procedure with the Police and Levies.
 The police look after the towns and usually have beaten up Toyota Hiluxes with no tail lights, while the Levies have new Hiluxes in good condition and look after anything 5km and beyond of the town.